Contact Us

 Qualify ruthlessly.
 A healthy small business pipeline holds a handful of well-researched pursuits, not fifty long shots.
 For each opportunity, ask: Do we meet the set-aside criteria?
 Do we have relevant, provable past performance?
 Can we price to win under the stated evaluation method?
 Two “no” answers means the opportunity belongs on a watch list, not a capture plan.

 Engage before the RFP drops.
 Draft solicitations, sources-sought notices, and requests for information are where influence lives.
-Responding to an RFI puts your firm on the contracting officer’s radar and can shape whether a requirement is set aside at all.
+Responding to an RFI puts your firm on the contracting officer’s radar and can shape whether a requirement is set aside at all — our sources sought playbook shows exactly how to write those responses.
 By the time a final solicitation posts, most winners already know the customer.

 Prepare for the Q4 sprint.
 Beyond the marquee opportunities, the July-through-September window produces a surge of smaller, faster awards — simplified acquisitions, purchase orders, and task orders that agencies must obligate before the fiscal year closes.
+(For the bigger budget picture driving that urgency, see our FY2027 money map.)
 Complete registrations, current capability statements, and proposal support that can turn a compliant response quickly are what convert that end-of-year urgency into revenue.

 The Bottom Line